 Metal Building Options – Canopy & Purlin Extensions

-One of the areas of concern we often hear from customers, especially those who are considering a metal building for residential or retail use, is that they don't want the building to look too "industrial/commercial" or look "like a metal box".
+One of the areas of concern we often hear from customers, especially those who are considering a metal building for residential or retail use, is that they don't want the building to look too industrial or commercial or simply look like a metal box.

 We always discuss the option of canopy and purlin extensions with customers who are looking to soften the appearance of their metal buildings.
 By default, the roof of metal buildings does not extend past the wall line by much more than 3-4 inches.
-The picture captioned "Metal Building Image 1" is of a simple box metal building without any canopy and purlin extensions and, as a result, it does have an commercial appearance.
+The tan building pictured above is a simple metal building without any canopy or purlin extensions and, as a result, it does have an commercial appearance.
 The rustic red building pictured has 2' canopy and purlin extensions and, as a result, the look is rather softened and more closely resembles traditional stick construction.